top of page

 Ryan Burns

-Autistic Masking Symptoms: Signs, Burnout, and What Helps
+Autistic Masking and Burnout: Signs, Causes, and What Helps

 Autism masking burnout happens when long‑term camouflaging, sensory load, and social pressure outpace support.
 This guide explains camouflaging, sensory debt, safe‑to‑unmask spaces, and energy‑based planning—with practical steps and when to seek assessments, therapy, and coaching at ScienceWorks.